You are here

 7. Material for the technical examination must be submitted in the specified period, not before or after.

 8. Samples must be delivered at the indicated address.
 Plants must not arrive on a week-end or a public holiday.
 Plants arriving at the testing station on a Friday or on day before a public holiday must arrive before 12 noon.
-The examination office should be advised of the day of delivery by e-mail or fax.
+The examination office should be advised of the day of delivery by e-mail.

 9. Samples must be submitted in the requested number.
 Samples containing less that the requested numbers may be rejected.
 Plants in excess to the requested number may be destroyed by the testing authority.